The (sometimes) Myth of Scientific Objectivity.

 And now I’m just laughing out loud, because that has to be one of the most ridiculous statements I’ve ever heard.

 A very wise woman recently said to me, “Just because a person’s a healer doesn’t mean they’re healed.
 Just because a person’s a psychotherapist doesn’t make them sane.”
-And to this I say, just because a person writes about objectivity and open-mindedness, doesn’t make it so.
+And to this I say, just because a person writes about scientific objectivity and open-mindedness, doesn’t make it so.
 I’m not trying to pick on these authors, because they’re in good company all over the world.

 Leave a Comment